 As we consider the future possible uses of faith lands, we also acknowledge the often complex and difficult history of how land came into faith ownership and the historic policies and practices that have prevented access to land for communities of color.
 We are reckoning with the dispossession of land managed by indigenous communities for thousands of years; of communities of color who have had to forcibly work the land and have been disproportionately denied access to land.
 We commit to being in dialogue with communities that have been harmed, and to work towards developing collaborative projects that seek to heal and make reparations with these communities.

 Connect, Learn, and Engage with the Movement

 Our emerging coalition is excited to develop a Learning Community across faith traditions, geographies, and farming and land conservation organizations.
 Agrarian Trust will share more information on this page about future public events and information sessions.

-If you want to join this conversation, stay apprised of new developments, and offer your work as part of this movement, please join our listserv, email@example.com, by filling out this form (see below).
+If you want to join this conversation, stay apprised of new developments, and offer your work as part of this movement, please sign up for our email list.

 To reach out with specific questions, please contact: firstname.lastname@example.org.